TranDongA3/HackerOneCTF/Cody's First Blog/Cody's First Blog.md

 <?php echo system('cat index.php') ?>
 ```

 After approval, this code will appear in `index.php`.
 But previous solutions are ineffective.
-We try entering the collaborator URL to check for DNS traffic:
+We try entering the collaborator URL to check for DNS traffic and we see some DNS traffic.
+That mean webserver approve external websites.
+In there we can input value: http://localhost/index.
+Webserver will recall itself and include index.php and excuted the php code comment submitted.

 ![Checking DNS traffic](image-12.png)